 Marvel at the Dutch Era Wolvendaal Church

-The church’s name, “Wolvendaal,” translates to “Valley of Wolves,” though it is believed jackals, and not wolves, roamed the area at the time.
-Constructed using solid coral and limestone, the structure has stood the test of time, with its sturdy walls, high domed ceiling, and massive teak furniture still intact.
-The beautifully carved pulpit and old gravestones embedded in the floor add to its timeless, reverent atmosphere.
+The name “Wolvendaal” means “Valley of Wolves.”
+However, people believe jackals, not wolves, once roamed the area.
+The builders used solid coral and limestone for its construction.
+Consequently, the structure has stood the test of time.
+Its sturdy walls, high domed ceiling, and massive teak furniture are all still intact.
+Furthermore, the carved pulpit and old gravestones in the floor create a timeless, reverent atmosphere.

 Pay Respects at the Jami Ul-Alfar (The Red Mosque)